lolzzn/Account-Manager/readme.txt

 This Account Manager is made by Lolzzn, With the help of Lunar for Multi-Instance and Yato for giving me gui ideas.

-This Account Manager Doesn't contain any malware.
-If your antivirus is detecting it has virus, it's a false-positive because the rMultiThreader is compiled.

 HOW DOES IT WORK?